BradleyCodeU/bradleycodeu.github.io/_gdarchive/unity3d/terrainv2.md

 - enable fog by going to Window > Lighting > Settings and checking the Fog checkbox

-- SketchUp house (with brick, wood, glass, etc textures and with cut-out doors the player can walk through).
+- [SketchUp](https://app.sketchup.com/app) house (with brick, wood, glass, etc textures and with cut-out doors the player can walk through).
 Once your SketchUp house is built, click File > Export > 3D Model.
 Select *OBJ* format (not DAE).
 Select your Unity project assets folder, then click Options.
 Check the Export Two-sided Faces checkbox.
 Then click OK and Export.
 In Unity, add a mesh collider to the walls so the player can't walk through them

-- 3 or more collectibles (review the Roll A Ball videos if you don't remember how)
+- 3 or more collectibles (review the [Roll A Ball project's Counting Points video](https://drive.google.com/drive/u/0/folders/1Ty6SYENccamq1nSBsfRZE4daQkKmZIZr) if you don't remember how)
 - Make your collectibles glow by adding a child Point Light or Area Light
 - UI Text that tells the player how many collectables they've collected (for example, "0 of 5 collected" OR "0/5 collected")
 - UI Text that tells the player "You Win" if all collectibles are collected